johnpuddephatt/oclt/_posts/2019-01-25-january-update.md

 ### Thanks

 And finally a further big thanks to the donors who made it possible for us to employ the redoubtable John Bloxsom who has been the engine of much of this progress.
-Thanks again to them…… but most of all to him.
+Thanks again to them but most of all to him.
 The Homes England money will mean we can fund him for a bit longer so that’s a brilliant result.